 If any individual has difficulty navigating the physical environment of the university, please contact the Office of Equal Opportunity and Access to discuss your concerns.
 In addition, Disability Access Services maintains a Building Access Complaint form where anyone can file reports about difficulty navigating the campus.

 The University has adopted the Department of Justice’s 2010 ADA Standards for Accessible Design as the minimum standards to which facilities are renovated and constructed.
-Facilities Services also maintains Construction Standards and University Best Practices with regards to accessible design of facilities.
+University Facilities, Infrastructure, and Operations (UFIO) also maintains OSU Design & Construction Standards with regards to accessible design of facilities.
 These documents, as well as other applicable laws, govern particular construction projects.